ShreyasKombinadka/Simple-Hierarchical-MicroCode-Processor-4bit/ALU_unit/README.md

 # **Arithmetic & Logic unit**

 The ALU unit in this design can perform all the logic logic operations and two arithmetic operations.
-The operation count is reduced to make the instruction allocation easier!!!
+The operation count is reduced to make the instruction allocation easier..!

 ### **Overview :**
 - The ALU with two registers forms the data operation and storage unit,